Miss Japan 2019

 Miss Japan 2019 (2019 ミス・ジャパン) was the 45th edition of the Miss Japan pageant.
 It was held on September 11, 2019.
 The winner was Honoka Tsuchiya of Tokyo Prefecture.
-The is the first edition of the Miss Japan pageant under the HDR corporation, who started the pageant after the HDR corporation lost the franchises to Miss Universe and Miss Earth.
+This is the first edition of the Miss Japan pageant under the HDR corporation, who started the pageant after the HDR corporation lost the franchises to Miss Universe and Miss Earth.
 Representatives from 42 out of the 47 prefectures of Japan competed at the pageant.